Abheelash-Mishra/RideMate/README.md

 # RiderApp

-RiderApp is a ride-hailing application written in Java using **Spring Boot**.
-It supports **REST API endpoints** for managing rides, drivers, and riders.
+RiderApp is a console-based and RESTAPI-enabled ride-hailing application written in Java using **Spring Boot**.
+It supports both **CLI commands** and **REST API endpoints** for managing rides, drivers, and riders.

 ## Features
+- **CLI Mode**: Interact with the system through terminal commands.
 - **REST API Mode**: Use HTTP requests to manage rides and users.
 - **H2 Database**: Stores data using an in-memory database.
 - **Flexible Payment System**: Supports multiple payment methods via interfaces.